Have you ever been to St. Johns, Canada!? Take a dive into my first two months studying high school in beautiful Canada.

 Students in the NLESD can join a variety of freshman, junior varsity, and varsity level sports teams such as skiing, hockey, and volleyball.
 Students can take advantage of the area’s snowy winters by participating on the championship skiing team in both the fall and winter seasons.

 Students have various opportunities to develop artistic talents.
 They can act in musicals and plays through drama programs, explore digital design, and learn about the technology behind modern art.
-Students with a true passion for the arts can participate in after-school clubs such as drama, art club, choir, and yearbook committee.

 AWARDS AND ACCOMPLISHMENTS